Fun shopping in the Jordaan

 Art & Antiques

-In the various routes the most interesting and unique shops are described.
-If you want to take a rest, or if you feel like a bite to eat or something to drink, that is no problem.
-There are plenty of pubs, lunchrooms and restaurants along the routes.
+There are plenty of pubs, lunchrooms and restaurants along the above shopping route.
 We have listed a few recommended ones in the box.

 small interesting individual shops